 To create an Upgrade Task Sequence, Follow the process and complete – Windows 10 Upgrade Using SCCM Task Sequence | ConfigMgr

-- Move to Upgrade Operating System task sequence step.
+- Move to the Upgrade Operating System task sequence step.
 The Upgrade package option is selected by default.
 We need to change the Upgrade OS step to install the feature updates.

 - Select the option Install the following feature updates and click on the yellow star icon to select feature updates.